 PSO Fellowship Program

-The Public Service and Outreach (PSO) Fellowship Program provides support for tenure-track and tenured professors to immerse themselves in the work of a PSO unit for one semester.
-The experience provides opportunities for Fellows to enhance their academic courses, conduct research (e.g., applied, community-based, policy, program evaluation) and apply their academic expertise to outreach initiatives.
-An anticipated outcome of the Fellowship experience is the sustained involvement with Public Service and Outreach once Fellows return to their academic departments.
+The Public Service and Outreach (PSO) Fellowship Program provides departmental support for tenure-track and tenured professors to immerse themselves in the work of a PSO unit for one semester.
+The experience offers opportunities for Fellows to enhance their academic courses, conduct research (e.g., applied, community-based, policy, program evaluation) and apply their academic expertise to outreach initiatives.
+An anticipated outcome of the Fellowship experience is the sustained involvement with Public Service and Outreach after the semester ends.

-Permanent, full-time tenure-track and tenured faculty members who have an interest in immersing themselves in the work of one of UGA’s PSO units are eligible to apply.
+Permanent, full-time, tenure-track and tenured faculty members who have an interest in immersing themselves in the work of one of UGA’s PSO units are eligible to apply.
 A list of PSO units can be found here.

-A PSO Fellow and her/his hosting PSO Unit Director meet with the Vice President at the beginning, mid-point, and end of the Fellowship semester.
+A PSO Fellow and her/his hosting PSO unit director meet with the vice president at the beginning and end of the fellowship semester.
 In addition, a PSO Fellow provides a written report about her/his experience at the end of the fellowship semester, including recommendations for potential sustained involvement with PSO after the semester ends.

-Contact Paul Brooks, Office of the Vice President for Public Service and Outreach, at email@example.com or (706) 542-6167.
+Contact Paul Brooks, Associate Vice President, Office of the Vice President for Public Service and Outreach, at email@example.com or (706) 542-6167.